The Gopakumar-Vafa formula for symplectic manifolds: Curves in symplectic Calabi-Yau 6-manifolds

 Unfortunately, the images in $X$ of the pseudo-holomorphic maps that appear in Lemma~\ref{Lemma1.1} may accumulate.
 To focus on the images, consider the space $\mathrm{Subsets}(X)$ of all non-empty compact subsets of $X$.
 Fix a background Riemannian metric on $X$ with distance function $d$.
 Then $\mathrm{Subsets}(X)$ is a metric space with the Hausdorff distance, defined by

 for $A, B \subseteq X$.
 Let $c$ be the ``underlying curve'' map \bear c:\oM(X)\ma\lra \mathrm{Subsets}(X)\times \J \eear that associates to each $(f,J)$ the pair $(f(C), J)$ with $f(C)$ regarded as subset of $X$.
-This map $c$ is continuous, and Gromov compactness implies that it is proper.
-Let $\C^{E}$ denote the image of $\oM^{E}(X)$ under $c$, and let $\C^{J,E}$ be the image of $\oM^{J,E}(X)$ under $c$.
+This map $c$ is continuous, and Gromov compactness implies that its restriction to $\oM^E(X)$ is proper.
+Let $\C(X)$, $\C^E$ and $\C^{J,E}$ denote, respectively, the images of $\oM(X)$, $\oM^{E}(X)$ and $\oM^{J,E}(X)$ under $c$.
 With this notation, there is a commutative diagram \bear \eear Viewed differently, convergence in $\C^E$ defines a topology on $\oM^{E}(X)$ that we will call the ``rough topology''.

 In general, non-trivial $J$-holomorphic maps $f:C\to X$ from nodal curves can be multiple covers, and simple maps can converge to multiply covered maps.
 Definition~\ref{1.defJisol} constrains how limits are multiply covered, as the following lemma shows.